6

 To understand the reasons of why and how variables are defined in multiple places, you first have to learn about how the values of variables are determined.

-Each set of variable definitions, called bindings, is placed on one of two stacks of bindings.
-One stack is used for actual - or direct - definitions and one for fallback bindings or default values.
-When a variable's value is requested via $(...), QF-Test first searches the stack of direct bindings from top to bottom, then the stack of fallbacks, also top down.
+Each variable definition is placed on one of two stacks of so-called bindings.
+One stack is used for direct definitions and one for fallback bindings or default values.
+When the value of a variable is requested, for example via $(...), QF-Test first searches the stack of direct bindings from top to bottom, then the stack of fallbacks, also top-down.
 The first value found is used.
-If there is no binding at all for a name, an UnboundVariableException is thrown unless you use the special syntax ${default:varname:defaultvalue} to provide a default value for this case as described in section 6.6.
+If there is no binding at all for a name, an UnboundVariableException is thrown unless you use the special syntax ${default:varname:defaultvalue} to provide a default value for this case as described in Special groups.

 Topmost bindings